varungupta/1brc-rs/README.md

 Execution time and Memory usage for each implementation will be recorded here in this file.

+The datafile generator function is included in the code and mirrors the original Java implementation.

 |Implementation Approach|Execution Time|Memory|
 |----|----|----|
 |Naive Hash Counter| | |